galbus/Vagrant-PHP-Box/README.md

     gem install puppet

-And it all works OK for me.

-## DO NOT...

-**DO NOT** `gem install vagrant`.
-Install the Vagrant binary from www.vagrantup.com.

-**DO NOT** `gem install librarian-puppet`.
-The Gem install of Librarian only works with the native Puppet package - we use the Gem package due to install issues across OSX versions.
+## Add as a Git Submodule

+    cd ~/Sites/myproject
+    git submodule add https://github.com/galbus/Vagrant-PHP-Box.git vagrant
+    git commit -m 'commit for submodule vagrant' cd vagrant
+    vagrant up

+Next,

+    sudo vi /etc/hosts

+and add the following host:

+    10.33.33.10 app.local

+(or whatever domain(s) you are using if you're using custom Puppet manifests - see [Puppet Manifests](#puppet-manifests) below)

+Assuming that your DocumentRoot is `/public/`, your site will now be available under e.g. http://app.local.

+If required, the DocumentRoot and other VM/LAMP settings can be adjusted in the config files...

+_(Use_ `vagrant reload` _after changing any settings)_

+### Vagrantfile

+`Vagrantfile`

+The Vagrantfile is mainly used to set the VM URL, hostname and VM params (e.g. memory) as well as set the Puppet file paths.

+### Puppet Manifests

+1. The default file at `puppet/manifests/site.pp` deals with the installation of Apache, MySQL and PHP and any other other terminal commands that are applied to the VM during provisioning.
+2. The default file at `puppet/manifests/vhosts/app.local.pp` creates a single vhost accessible under http://app.local.

+These default files can be overridden by copying the puppet directory into the project root (one level above). e.g:

+    cp -r puppet ../puppet

+Now you can add specific packages or versions at `../puppet/manifests/site.pp` or you could e.g. add multiple files at `../puppet/manifests/vhosts/` to set up multiple Virtual Hosts.

 ## TODO

 Add support for...

+1. Different DocumentRoot directories (currently only /public is supported)
-1. CentOS/RHEL (e.g. use yum instead of apt-get)
+2. CentOS/RHEL (e.g. use yum instead of apt-get)
-2. MySQL schema import on provisioning
+3. MySQL schema import on provisioning
-3. MySQL updates
+4. MySQL updates
-4. Use YAML config file instead of editing Vagrantfile and site.pp
+5. Use YAML config file instead of editing Vagrantfile and site.pp
-5. Node.js
+6. Node.js
-6. Mongo/Redis
+7. Mongo/Redis
-7. Clusters
+8. Clusters
+9. Support for Linux/Windows VM hosts

 ## References & Further Reading